 You may issue the power of attorney at all notaries in Turkey.
 Authorizing a Power of Attorney takes two hours and is witnessed at any notary office within Turkey.

 Foreigners who don’t speak Turkish will need to use a sworn translator, registered with the notary office.
-Turkish notaries have sworn interpreters steady in 15 minutes.
+Turkish notaries have sworn interpreters who will be ready at the notary offices within 15 minutes when they are called.
 Each Turkish embassy and consulate act also as a notary abroad with an appointment.
 You do not need the attorney to be present when issuing a POA.
 You might need the proxy's ID details, your passport and in some cases your photo.

 Turkey is a part of "The Hague Apostille Convention".
 If your country is also in this convention, you may use any local notary for giving a POA.
 Your estate agent may supply you template POA for the necessary powers.
 After issuing this POA at notary in your country, you need to apostille at the competent authorities like district governorate, municipality, etc. The critical point is some POA's are valid only with photos in Turkey.
 Please ask your local notary to add your picture to this POA as demanded.